splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence/5-reference/09-comments.md

 <details>
   <summary role="button">Answers</summary>
   <ul>
-    <li><strong>1: </strong>No, this is not a valid code comment in C#.
+    <li><strong>1: </strong>No, this is not a valid code comment in C++.
 Let's break down why.
 The first <code>/*</code> will start the comment as expected.
 The second <code>/*</code> will then be considered part of the comment text, as will the text "my comment".
 This is all fine, but then the first <code>*/</code> will end the comment.
 This means the second <code>*/</code> will not be considered part of the comment text.
 It also won't be considered valid syntax to end a comment, because there is technically no matching syntax to start a comment, so the computer will try to interpret it as an instruction.
 Because <code>*/</code> on its own is not a valid instruction, this will crash your program.
 Try it out and see!</li>
   </ul>
 </details>